BoostIO/BoostNote-App/docs/development/testing.md

 npm test:run
 ```

-Then, runner will track changes from `**.spec.js` files in `src` directory and its dependencies and run the needed test.
+Then, runner will track changes from `**.spec.js` files in `specs` directory and its dependencies and run the needed test.

 ## `**.spec.js`